RedPitaya/RedPitaya/doc/appsFeatures/examples/acqRF-exm2.rst

     % Samples from center to the right are samples after trigger

     fprintf(tcpipObj,'ACQ:TRIG:DLY 0');

+    % for SIGNALlab device there is a possiblity to set trigger threshold
+    % fprintf(tcpipObj,'ACQ:TRIG:EXT:LEV 1')

     %% Start & Trigg
     % Trigger source setting must be after ACQ:START